 “Through love and through access, we offer choices,” Evans said.
 “It’s up to them to make the choices, but we will be here to help them succeed in any way we can and provide them access to opportunities that could help bring stability to their lives.”

-For more information about The Hope Center and how to donate, visit its website.
+For more information or to learn how to donate, visit The Hope Center’s website.